berker-kync/buffer-overflow-teaching-kit/tutorial/SEEDLABS_TUTORIAL_SECTION.md

 # PART 2: Set the addresses
 # ============================================================================

-# ⭐ CHANGE THIS! ⭐
-# Get this address from running stack_debug
+# CHANGE THIS - Get this address from running stack_debug
 buffer_addr = 0xffffcb08    # ← PUT YOUR ADDRESS HERE!

 # We'll jump to the middle of the NOP sled (200 bytes in)